lightning-power-users/node-launcher/ux.md

 Recommended nudges and Advanced options), installer flow ends with check marked "Open Node Launcher".
 I'd really want this to have a minimalist Default path where you can hit enter a couple of times and be done
-3. An icon appears in their System Tray (top right on macOS, bottom left on Windows), with the a mini Node Launcher logo and an orange status dot.
+3. An icon appears in their System Tray (top right on macOS, bottom right on Windows), with the a mini Node Launcher logo and an orange status dot.
 If the user clicks on it, they see a progress bar with "Syncing with the Lightning Network..."
 What the Node Launcher is doing in the background is using neutrino